First Lady Melania Trump and Second Lady Usha Vance Partner with Red Cross Making Care Packages at Andrews

 |Downloads:

-This work, First Lady Melania Trump and Second Lady Usha Vance Partner with Red Cross Making Care Packages at Andrews, by SSgt Aubree Owens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, First Lady Melania Trump and Second Lady Usha Vance Partner with Red Cross Making Care Packages at Andrews, by SrA Martha Moore, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.